 How do tax withholding and reporting work across borders?

 It depends on the country.
 Some require employer withholding, others place the burden on employees.
-Your EOR should handle local payroll obligations, but always double-check reporting requirements, especially in Canada.
+Your EOR should handle local payroll obligations, but always double-check reporting requirements.
+In Canada, for example, stock option benefits are reported on T4 slips for employment income, while T4A slips are used for shareholder benefits not tied to employment.

 How can I communicate the value of stock options to international employees?